ksalayon/php_design_patterns/README.md

    It implements all the abstract methods from the IComponent interface

- * Decorator Interface e.g abstract IDecorator extends IComponent Extends component interface so that the decorators inhereting this will retain reference to the IComponent type
+ * Decorator Interface e.g abstract IDecorator extends IComponent Extends component interface so that the decorators inheriting this will retain reference to the IComponent type
    note: There is no need to create actual implmentations of IComponent into this class